Fault-Tolerant ST-Diameter Oracles: Introduction

-The problem of designing $f$-FDOs was originally raised by Henzinger, Lincoln, Neumann, and Vassilevska Williams~\cite{HenzingerL0W17} and has recently been studied by Bilò, Cohen, Friedrich, and Schirneck~\cite{BCFS21DiameterOracle_MFCS} and the same authors together with Choudhary~\cite{Bilo22Extremal}, see also \Cref{sec:related-fdos}.
+The landscape for extremal distances like the diameter is far less explored.
+We are only aware of three articles in that direction.
+The problem of designing fault-tolerant diameter oracles was originally raised by Henzinger, Lincoln, Neumann, and Vassilevska Williams~\cite{HenzingerL0W17}.
+It has recently been studied by Bilò, Cohen, Friedrich, and Schirneck~\cite{BCFS21DiameterOracle_MFCS} and the same authors together with Choudhary~\cite{Bilo22Extremal}.
+For a more detailed discussion, see \Cref{subsec:relatedWork-fdos}.

-The problem of designing $f$-FDO-$ST$ can be seen as a generalisation of the Bichromatic Diameter, a problem in which the two sets $S$ and $T$ form a partition of $V$.
-The latter problem is motivated by several related, well-studied problems in computational geometry, e.g., Bichromatic Diameter on point sets (commonly known as Bichromatic Farthest Pair), where one seeks to determine the farthest pair of points in a given set of points in space.
-The problem of Bichromatic Diameter was studied by Dalirrooyfard, Vassilevska Williams, Vyas, and Wein~\cite{DalirrooyfardW019a}.
+We broaden the scope to the notion of $ST$-diameter that was introduced and studied in recent years.
+For a given graph $G = (V,E)$ and two sets $S,T \subseteq V$ of vertices, the $ST$-\emph{diameter} $\diam(G,S,T) = \max_{s \in S, t \in T} d_{G}(s,t)$ is the maximum distance between vertices in $S$ and $T$.
+Clearly, when choosing $S = T = V$, we recover the (ordinary) graph diameter.
+All previous works on the $ST$-diameter focus on static graphs.
+For example, Backurs, Roditty, Segal, Vassilevska Williams, and Wein~\cite{BackursRSWW21} proved that for any undirected graph one can deterministically compute a $3$-approximation of the $ST$-diameter in time $O(m)$.
+They also provided a randomized $2$-approximate algorithm in time $\Otilde(m\sqrt{n})$ time.\footnote{ For a non-negative function $g(n,m,f)$, we write $\Otilde(g)$ for $O(g \cdot \polylog(n))$. } Dalirrooyfard, Vassilevska Williams, Vyas, and Wein~\cite{DalirrooyfardW019a} investigated the problem of computing the bi-chromatic $ST$-diameter, the special case where the sets $S$ and~$T$ partition $V$.